 Yoshitomo had many children by various wives, one being Yoritomo.
 Kiyomori was compassionate in victory and rather than execute the adolescent Yoritomo, he exiled him to Izu, which was the Heian equivalent of sending someone to Siberia.
 The Hekei clan paid dearly for this benevolence however after Kiyomori’s death from malaria.
 Yoritomo grew up to establish a strong power base in eastern Japan, and eventually with half-brother Yoshitsune eliminated Kiyomori’s heir, ending the Heian Period.
 To be on the safe side Yoritomo had Yoshitsune executed as well, and moved from Izu to nearby Kamakura to set up his new capital and political system with himself, rather than the Emperor, as the ultimate power.

 Kamakura has lots of historical goodies to share with today’s visitor that give a sense of its medieval drama.
 High on any visitor’s list will be the National Treasure Big Budha, made of bronze in 1252 and standing 13.3m tall.
 It must have made a big impression on 13th century worshippers.
 The statue is hollow so you can even step inside to check out the reinforcement work carried out over the centuries.
-Big Buddha will be closed to visitors for about 2 months during January-March 2016 for cleaning, maintenance, and research.
-Outside of this period, Big Budha is open to receive visitors every day.

-Even way more ancient than the Kamakura capital established by Yoritomo is the wooden statue of the Budhist goddess of mercy Kannon (Guanyin in Chinese) which can be seen at Hasedera Temple, a few minutes’ walk from Big Budha.
+Even way more ancient than the Kamakura capital established by Yoritomo is the wooden statue of the Budhist goddess of mercy Kannon (Guanyin in Chinese) which can be seen at Hasedera Temple, a few minutes’ walk from the Kamakura Great Buddha.
 It is said that in the 8th century a monk at Nara’s Hasedera Temple carved two statues of Kannon from the same tree.
 One of those statues still stands at the Nara Temple.
 The other was thrown into the Inland Sea near Nara and washed up 15 years later at Kamakura.
 A second Hasedera Temple was then built at Kamakura to house this statue.
 At the base of the stairs leading up to the main Hasedera building which houses the Kannon is a small cave with an eerie spiritual feeling.

 Very impressive also is the Tsurugaoka Hachimangu Shrine, moved to Kamakura by Yoritomo.
-Tsuru means crane in Japanese, so crane logos can be seen in the tiled rooves of some of the Temple buildings.
+Tsuru means crane in Japanese, so crane logos can be seen in the tiled roofs of some of the temple buildings.
 A small museum just to the rear of the main shrine building displays some artifacts from Yoritomo’s time.
 At the base of the staircase that leads up to the main building stands the Maiden, a popular venue for weddings.

 My favorite spot in Kamakura is about 15 minutes’ walk from Hachimangu Shrine.
 On an unassuming small terrace on the side of a tree-clad hill lies Yoritomo’s grave.
 Resting here in peace is the youth beaten and banished from the then center of Japanese civilization, Kyoto, who later rose up to change Japan enormously.
 One of the cool stories of greatness from adversity.